All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Try the BMI Calculator →

 This last point is important.
-Your provider should clearly explain that compounded medications contain the same active ingredient as brand-name products but are not FDA-approved finished products.
+Your provider should clearly explain that compounded medications contain compounded formulations of the active ingredient as brand-name products but aren't FDA-approved finished products.
 You should understand this distinction before starting treatment.

-Informed consent is not just a form you sign.
-It is a conversation.
+Informed consent isn't just a form you sign.
+It's a conversation.
 You should feel comfortable asking questions and receiving clear, honest answers.
 If a provider rushes through consent or seems annoyed by your questions, consider finding a different provider.

 About the is part of informed consent.
 Your provider should discuss the most common side effects and what to do if you experience them.